KwabenaArhinkorah/FInal_Group_Project/README.md

 TEXT ANALYSIS
 This is an ai model that takes in text and returns the nature of the text, i.e. good, bad or neutral.
 It can prove especially useful in comprehending student or cuustomer reviews about lecturers, topics or even work environments.
-Our primary focus for now is to allow teachers or faculty to use this to get feedback about how the students perceive the school or lectures to build a better way to move forward.
+Our primary focus for now is to allow teachers or faculty to use this to get feedback about how the students perceive the school or lectures to build a better way to move forward and change the way lectures/classes/activities are done.

 The training dataset was preprocessed using tokenization, stemming, and lemminization.
 It was then used to train an LSTM (long short term memory) ai model.